ChenS0407/test/reference/faqs/pipelines/use/node.md

 ## Q2: Can I change the threshold of the scheduling policy?

 Currently, only the memory threshold can be adjusted, and the default value is 80%.
 That is, when the memory usage of a common builder reaches 80% and other builders have free resources, tasks will be scheduled to other builders.
-The threshold can be modified by logging in to the Blue Shield dispatch-docker server and performing the following operations:
+The threshold can be modified by logging in to the BKCI dispatch-docker server and performing the following operations:

 ```
  The value of # threshold indicates the threshold percentage.
 The following uses setting the memory threshold to 70% as an example. curl -H 'Accept:application/json; charset="utf-8"' -H 'Content-Type:application/json; charset="utf-8"' -H "X-DEVOPS-UID: Admin - X "POST -- data '{" threshold" : "70"}' http://127.0.0.1:21938/api/op/dispatchDocker/docker/threshold/update